 64 Parishes sat down with Chef Vũ of Ba Chi Canteen to discuss family and food

 Chef Phát Vũ, owner of Ba Chi Canteen in uptown New Orleans, comes from a family steeped in culinary tradition — his sister is the owner of perennial West Bank favorite Tân Định Vietnamese Restaurant.
 With Ba Chi, he has put a unique twist on Vietnamese fare, with specialties including “Bacos,” a fusion of “ba chi,” steamed buns, and tacos.
-Louisiana Cultural Vistas sat down with Chef Vũ to discuss family and food.
+64 Parishes (then known as Louisiana Cultural Vistas) sat down with Chef Vũ to discuss family and food.

 Tell me a little bit about your family’s history.
 When did you leave Vietnam and how did you arrive in Louisiana?

 My family escaped from Vietnam in 1979.
 My dad was a shrimper, and we had to leave everything there.
 One night, when I was around two years old, we packed up and started running through the jungles, got on a boat and left for the sea.
 We ended up in Malaysia.
 They told us that in order for us to be refugees in Malaysia, we’d have to destroy the boat, so we destroyed the boat.
 My father had a brother who had left for New Orleans earlier, in 1975.
 He got sponsors for us, and that’s how we came to New Orleans.

 Was food an important part of your family life?